-FRE 118 - Building Construction for Fire Protection
+Building Construction for Fire Protection

-IAI: None

-1.2

-Building Construction for Fire Protection introduces the components of building construction that relate to fire and life safety.
+IAI: None Building Construction for Fire Protection introduces the components of building construction that relate to fire and life safety.
 The focus of this course is on firefighter safety.
 The elements of construction and design of structures are shown to be key factors when inspecting buildings, preplanning fire operations, and operating at emergencies.

-Prerequisite: None Corequisite: FRE 101 Credit: 3 semester hours Lecture: 3 FRE 180 - Essentials of Firefighting I
+Prerequisite: None Corequisite: FRE 101 Credit: 3 semester hours Lecture: 3

-IAI: None
+FRE 180 -Essentials of Firefighting I IAI: None

-1.2

 Essentials of Firefighting I introduces students to basic firefighting skills and equipment.
-The class includes the following subject areas; orientation, fire behavior, building construction, safety, communications, self-contained breathing apparatus, fire extinguishers, and ropes and knots.
-This course, combined with Essentials of Firefighting II and III, provide the student with the required training to sit for the Office of the Illinois State Fire Marshal Written Exam for Basic Operations Firefighter.
+The class includes the following subject areas: orientation, fire behavior, safety, self-contained breathing apparatus, ladders, and portable fire extinguishers.
+This course combined with Essentials of Firefighting II and Essentials of Firefighting III provide the student with the required training to sit for the Office of the State Fire Marshal written certification exam for Basic Operations Firefighter.

-Prerequisite: FRE 101

-Corequisites: FRE 181, 182 Credit: 3 semester hours
+Prereauisite: FRE 101 Corequisites: FRE 181, FRE 182 Credit: 3 semester hours Lecture: 2

-FRE 181 - Essentials of Firefighting II
+FRE 181 -Essentials of Firefighting II IAI: None

-IAI: None

-1.2

-Essentials of Firefighting II is an intermediate firefighting skills course that provides the student with an understanding of the principles behind the following subject areas: ladders, hose and appliances, nozzles/streams, water supply, forcible entry, and ventilation.
-The course, when combined with Essentials of Firefighting I and III, provide the student with the required training to sit for the Office of the Illinois State Fire Marshal Written Exam for
+1.2 Essentials of Firefighting II is an intermediate firefighting skills course that provides the student with an understanding of the principles behind the following subject areas: ladders, hose and appliances, nozzles/streams, water supply, forcible entry, and ventilation.
+The course, when combined with Essentials of Firefighting I and III, provide the student with the required training to sit for the Office of the Illinois State Fire Marshal Written Exam for Basic Operations Firefighter.

-Prerequisite: FRE 101 Corequisites: FRE 180, 182 Credit: 3 semester hours Lecture: 2
+Prerequisite: FRE180 Credit: 3 semester hours